 Saranac Lake calls to people in different ways.
 Yes, there’s art, music, good food, and good people here.
-There are also events like Winter Carnival that bring visitors and residents together for a blockbuster, two-week celebration of all things cool.
-It’s a quirky place that draws the adventurous, the curious, and the creative, but when all of those things are pushed aside there’s one thing about this village that endures: It’s surrounded by mountains.
+There are also events like Winter Carnival that bring visitors and residents together for a blockbuster, two-week celebration of all the things that make this village so unique.
+It’s a quirky place that draws the adventurous, the curious, and the creative, but when all of those things are pushed aside there’s one thing about Saranac Lake that endures: It’s surrounded by mountains.

 For the uninitiated, the array of outdoor options here can seem daunting.
 What’s the best trail for a first-time snowshoer to tackle?
 Is there a place to learn to cross-country ski?
 How about downhill skiing and snowboarding?
 Do I need to hike 5 miles to go ice fishing?
 Perhaps one of the most beloved aspects of Saranac Lake lies in its proximity to woods and waters, meaning any of these activities can be started via a short walk or drive from downtown.

 There’s no better way to get a lay of the Saranac Lake landscape than a leisurely stroll along Lake Flower, the long waterbody you probably saw on your way into town.
 From downtown, walk to the intersection of Main Street and Route 3, then cross the road to get to Riverside Park.
 Follow the sidewalk to the Lake Flower boat launch (if it’s Winter Carnival time you can explore the ice palace here), then retrace your steps to find a spot for lunch or dinner.

 While you’re at Riverside Park, take a moment to enjoy the view.
 From left the mountains are Baker, McKenzie, Haystack, and Scarface.
 Those are four of the mountains required to earn the highly coveted Saranac Lake 6er patch.
 Keep that in mind as you plan your next adventure!